 Any discussion of style will inevitably turn to the topic of shoes.
-In 2017 I added several low heeled shoes after selling or donating many of the high heels from my collection.
+In 2017 I added several low-heeled shoes after selling or donating many of the high heels from my collection.
 Styles and attitudes change, and current trends are moving toward kitten heels and platform brogues.
-I no longer find high heels practical or comfortable for daytime, but I am still learning which low heeled shoes work best for me.
+I no longer find high heels comfortable for daytime, but I am still working out which low heeled shoes work best.

-Very casual relaxed outfits are the daily look for many people these days, so let’s talk about that style first.
-My favorite sporty casual slip-on sneaker style is by the Söfft Shoe Company.
-I purchased the first shoes above in the taupe color earlier in the year, and I often wear them at home with jeans or leggings, long loose knit tops, cardigans, and very casual jackets.
-These shoes are an excellent choice for me because of the construction, the style, and the color.
-They are very well made with a cushioned and supportive footbed.
+Very casual, relaxed outfits are the daily look for many people these days, so let’s talk about that style first.
+My favorite sporty casual slip-on sneaker style is here.
+I often wear them at home with jeans or loose-fitting knit tops, cardigans, and very casual jackets.

-I find a thicker sole to be more comfortable as well as more attractive than the thin flimsy sole found on some styles of shoes.
-When your feet are smaller in proportion to the rest of your leg a skimpy shoe can make us look larger than we are if we wear dainty shoes.
+I find a thicker sole to be more comfortable and more attractive than the thin, flimsy sole found on some styles of shoes.
+When your feet are smaller in proportion to the rest of your leg, a skimpy shoe can make us look larger than we are if we wear dainty shoes.
 My body is more visually balanced if I wear high heels or a shoe with a thicker sole.
 Most importantly, I do not find unsupportive shoes with a thin flat sole comfortable to walk in.

-Short boots are at the top of the list of best footwear for me because the support often continues up the foot to include the ankle.
-A pointed toe and a low block heel as well as a slender shape, make these short boots by Marc Fisher, one of my all-time favorites.
-They look great with bootcut, flare or straight leg jeans.
+Short boots are at the top of the best footwear list because the support often continues up the foot to include the ankle.
+A pointed toe and a low block heel, as well as a slender shape, make these short boots by Marc Fisher one of my all-time favorites.
+They look great with bootcut, flare, or straight leg jeans.

-Another style of shoe that ticks off all the style and comfort boxes is the brogue (perforated) or oxford (smooth).
+Another shoe style that ticks off all the style and comfort boxes are the brogue (perforated) or oxford (smooth).
 I have several variations inspired by the classic men’s style shoe.
-(If you would like to know a lot more about proper men’s shoes visit this link.)
+(If you would like to know a lot more about proper men’s shoes, visit this link.)
 The gray suede shoe above is by Marc Fisher.
 The smooth navy leather shoe is the Jesse Oxford by Paul Smith®.
 I wear this style of shoe with straight leg jeans or dressy trousers.

 Loafers are another great classic shoe that works well with jeans or skirts with blazers or cardigans.
-I look for slender shoes with pointed or almond shaped toes.
-The soles can be lugged, smooth or stacked but I like for the top part of the shoe to be simple and sleek.
-If you wear the loafers with dresses or skirts, look for the style with a low vamp to show as much of the top of the foot as possible to make your legs look longer.
+I look for slender shoes with pointed or almond-shaped toes.
+The soles can be lugged, smooth, or stacked, but I like the shoe’s upper to be simple and sleek.
+If you wear the loafers with dresses or skirts, look for a low vamp style to show as much of the top of the foot as possible to make your legs look longer.

 Summer shoes can be a challenge when you want to wear a supportive, comfortable shoe with an updated style.
-I do not wear flip flops but I do wear casual thong sandals with a back strap to keep them on.
+I do not wear flip flops, but I wear casual thong sandals with a back strap to keep them on.
 I wore the caged sandal in pewter by Söfft Shoe Company above, more than any other last summer.
-Both the color and the style looked great with the white or faded jeans I like to wear in warmer weather.
+The color and the style looked great with the white or faded jeans I like to wear in warmer weather.